bennyfrancis/Celestefall/README.md

 ```

 To use the default collision event of the parent, omit the collision_event parameter.
-The default event can be overridden in the child object.
+The default event can be overridden by including a collision event script as seen above.

 ```gml